Ryunosuke Naruhodo stumbled over a loose cobblestone, nearly dropping the notes from the case he’d just defended, and sighed.

 Ryunosuke found unexpected firmness in his voice as he went on.

-“... do as you will.
-I would not refuse it.
+“Then do as you will.
+I am not such a boor as to refuse.
 You truly are a clear-eyed man of the highest caliber... though why is it your gaze is only so sharp when directed at me...?”

-His last words trailed off, and Ryunosuke couldn’t tell what exactly he had heard, but the gruff acquiescence in van Zieks’s voice was more than clear.
-Sudden relief coursed through him, and he found himself smiling.
-Van Zieks himself, gazing back at him, appeared almost lost in thought - but then he seemed to notice what he was still holding.
+His last words trailed off, and Ryunosuke couldn’t tell what exactly he had heard, but the gruff acquiescence in his assistant's voice was more than clear.
+Sudden relief coursed through him, and he found himself grinning.
+Van Zieks himself appeared almost lost in thought as he looked back again, but then he seemed to notice what he was still holding.

 And without even waiting for a response, van Zieks turned and left him standing alone in the room.